tarwn/lessthandot-hugo/blogs/content/posts/2008-12-11-sql-server-rounding-methods.md

                 End
 End
 ```
-I hope the differences in the algorithm is obvious now, and you&#8217;ll be able to make a better informed choice regarding which method of rounding to use.
+I hope the differences in the algorithm is obvious now, and you'll be able to make a better informed choice regarding which method of rounding to use.